Chouffy/home_assistant_tgtg/README.md

 ## Features

+Actual:

-* Fetch each item stock
+* Fetch each item stock defined

+Maybe one day:

+* Retrieve all favorites instead of a manual list of item_id
+  * But this would mean using your "true" TGTG account which could be blocked due to non authorized API access ...